Opdex/opdex-v1-api-csharp/docs/LiquidityPoolsApi.md

             var markets = new List<string>(); // List<string> | Addresses of markets to search within (optional)
             var liquidityPools = new List<string>(); // List<string> | Addresses of liquidity pools to fetch (optional)
             var tokens = new List<string>(); // List<string> | Addresses of SRC tokens paired in pools (optional)
-            var stakingStatus = Enabled;  // StakingStatus? | Staking status filter; default is not to filter (optional) var nominationStatus = Nominated;  // NominationStatus? | Nomination status filter; default is not to filter (optional) var miningStatus = Enabled;  // MiningStatus? | Mining status filter; default is not to filter (optional) var orderBy = Volume;  // LiquidityPoolOrderByType? | Property by which to sort results (optional) var direction = DESC;  // SortDirection? | Order direction of the results (optional) var limit = 10;  // int? | Number of results per page (optional)  (default to 10)
+            var stakingStatus = Enabled;  // StakingStatusFilter? | Staking status filter; default is not to filter (optional) var nominationStatus = Nominated;  // NominationStatusFilter? | Nomination status filter; default is not to filter (optional) var miningStatus = Enabled;  // MiningStatusFilter? | Mining status filter; default is not to filter (optional) var orderBy = Volume;  // LiquidityPoolOrderByType? | Property by which to sort results (optional) var direction = DESC;  // SortDirection? | Order direction of the results (optional) var limit = 10;  // int? | Number of results per page (optional)  (default to 10)